grpc/proposal/A88-xds-data-error-handling.md

 data plane RPCs on both the client and server side.
 In most cases, it is expected that UNAVAILABLE is an appropriate code for data plane RPCs.

-### XdsClient Metric Labels

-[gRFC A78] defines a set of XdsClient metrics to be exported via OpenTelemetry.
-One of the metric labels defined there is the `grpc.xds.cache_state` label, which is used for the `grpc.xds_client.resources` metric.
-In keeping with the new CSDS client state introduced in [xRFC TP3], we will add two new possible values for this label:
-- `received_error`: The server sent an error for this resource.
-- `received_error_but_cached`: There is a version of this resource cached, but the server subsequently sent an error for this resource.

-By default, the second value will be seen; if the `fail_on_data_errors` server feature is present, then the first value will be seen.

 ### Temporary environment variable protection

 The new functionality will be guarded by the